 Anders Reynolds (2015) – Vice Chair

-Anders Reynolds is a Senior Policy Associate engaged on U.S. Public Lands at The Pew Charitable Trusts in Washington, D.C.
+Anders Reynolds is a Policy Officer engaged on U.S. Public Lands at The Pew Charitable Trusts in Washington, D.C.
 While spending much of his time on Capitol Hill developing relationships with conservation champions, he also travels extensively across the country in support of Pew’s programmatic work on local, partner-driven conservation opportunities.
 He previously worked as a Federal Policy Analyst at the Delta Regional Authority and served as Legislative Director for Congressman Marion Berry (AR-01), where he managed the Member’s responsibilities for several Appropriations subcommittees as well as a broad portfolio of legislative issues.
 He has extensive state and federal campaign experience, having most recently directed a 2010 effort for Congress in Arkansas.
 He has a B.A. from Rhodes College in Memphis, TN, and is completing his M.A. at Johns Hopkins University.

 Anna Wlodarczyk (2014) – Secretary